gamma-opt/RobustDecisionProgramming.jl/docs/src/distributional_robustness/distributionally-robust-decision-model.md

 ## Maximin Expected Value
-As defined in the [Best Worst-Case Over Product Uncertainty Set](@ref maximin-expected-value-over-product-uncertainty-set), we can define the maximin expected value and minimax regret formulations of the robust decision model.
+As defined in the [Best Worst-Case Expected Value](@ref best-worst-case-expected-value), we can define the maximin expected value and minimax regret formulations of the robust decision model.

 We maximize the minimum expected value over all possible combinations of difference vectors